Dr. Diane DeBruynVeterinarian, Co-Owner

 Michele says it’s quite the achievement to find free time to enjoy her hobbies, but when she can, she likes reading and jogging.

-Cebrina was born and raised in Roma, TX.
-Dr. Cebrina Cavazos’ interest in veterinary medicine began at 11 years old, when she found a dog and nursed it back to health.
+Dr. Cebrina Cavazos was born and raised in Roma, TX.
+Cebrina’s interest in veterinary medicine began at 11 years old, when she found a dog and nursed it back to health.
 Honey Bun became part of the Cavazos family, and spurred a captivation in animal health and welfare.
 When Dr. Cavazos combined her passion for animals with her love of science, a natural progression to veterinary medicine began.

-She graduated high school in Roma and moved to Texas A&M University – College Station for both her undergraduate and DVM degrees.
+She graduated from Roma High School and moved to Texas A&M University – College Station for both her undergraduate and DVM degrees.
 Cebrina first met the MVH team when she completed an externship during her last year of vet school.
 It was then when she knew she found a place where she could serve the community that she calls home.
-She joined Mission Veterinary Hospital in June 2019.

-Cebrina met her fiancé, Jon Ray, at Texas A&M University.
-They live together in McAllen, TX and have four furry babies: Biscuit, a 7-year old Golden/Cocker mix, Savannah, a 13-year old lab mix, Roxy Pebbles, a 6-year old “All-American” brindle pupper, and Oreo, a 2-year old shepherd/lab mix.
+Cebrina met her husband, Jon Ray, at Texas A&M University.
+They live together in McAllen, TX with their son, Benjamin Merari, and five furry babies: Biscuit, Savannah Banana, Roxy Pebbles, Oreo, and Cheddar Cheese.

-When Cebrina has time to herself, she probably has a fist full of popcorn and Flaming Hot Cheetos watching movies and TV shows with her furry babies around.
+On her time off, Cebrina spends most of her time chasing Benjamin and keeping him from putting things in his mouth.
+When he’s napping, she probably has a fist full of popcorn and Flaming Hot Cheetos watching movies and TV shows with her furry babies around.
 Her other hobbies include hitting the gym, hanging out with friends and family, traveling the globe, and falling asleep while listening to Jon Ray talk about the last book he read.